matewhoy/TypeScript-Examples/README.md

 # TypeScript-Examples
-This is an examples using TipeScript
+These are some examples of typescript examples using TipeScript